What Matters in Hierarchical Search for Combinatorial Reasoning Problems?: Abstract

 \section{Abstract}

-Efficiently tackling combinatorial reasoning problems, particularly the notorious NP-hard tasks, remains a significant challenge for AI research.
-Recent efforts have sought to enhance planning by incorporating hierarchical high-level search strategies, known as subgoal methods.
-While promising, their performance against traditional low-level planners is inconsistent, raising questions about their application contexts.
-In this study, we conduct an in-depth exploration of subgoal-planning methods for combinatorial reasoning.
-We identify the attributes pivotal for leveraging the advantages of high-level search: \emph{hard-to-learn value functions, complex action spaces, presence of dead ends in the environment, or using data collected from diverse experts}.
-We propose a consistent evaluation methodology to achieve meaningful comparisons between methods and reevaluate the \mbox{state-of-the-art} algorithms.
+Combinatorial reasoning problems, particularly the notorious NP-hard tasks, remain a significant challenge for AI research.
+A common approach to addressing them combines search with learned heuristics.
+Recent methods in this domain utilize hierarchical planning, executing strategies based on subgoals.
+Our goal is to advance research in this area and establish a solid conceptual and empirical foundation.
+Specifically, we identify the following key obstacles, whose presence favors the choice of hierarchical search methods: \emph{hard-to-learn value functions, complex action spaces, presence of dead ends in the environment,} or \emph{training data collected from diverse sources}.
+Through in-depth empirical analysis, we establish that hierarchical search methods consistently outperform standard search methods across these dimensions, and we formulate insights for future research.
+On the practical side, we also propose a consistent evaluation guidelines to enable meaningful comparisons between methods and reassess the state-of-the-art algorithms.